How to Avoid Merchant Account Holds, Freezes, and Terminations

 Nothing can bring your business to a screeching halt quite like a hiccup in your payment processing flow.

-Whether it’s withheld funds, a freeze on processing ability, or a complete termination of your account; any and all scenarios are a nuisance at best, and devastating at worst.
+Whether it’s withheld funds, a freeze on processing ability, or the complete termination of your account, these scenarios are a nuisance at best and devastating at worst.

 Table of Contents

 - Know Your Terminology: Hold vs. Freeze vs. Termination

 - How to Avoid a Cash-Flow Crisis: 6 Steps to Success